We connect talented young people from the U.S. with K-12 Catholic schools abroad to offer summer English immersion programs.

 How Vulgate Programs Work

 Vulgate connects talented young people from the U.S. with K-12 Catholic schools in Southern Europe.
-Instructors volunteer for 4 weeks in the summer, and Vulgate supports them by providing funding for travel & living expenses and an authentically Catholic curriculum for the English immersion classes.
+Instructors volunteer for several weeks in the summer, receive funding for travel & living expenses and access to an authentically Catholic curriculum for the English immersion classes.

 Vulgate Connects Instructor Candidates to Catholic Schools for Summer English Programs